jodri-code/sysl-docs/docs/SYSlang/intro/basic/index.md

 This is where it gets a bit more complicated.
 Because of Windows 10 wanting to use PowerShell and it's respective ISE from factory, you will have to manually go to settings and change the default from PowerShell to CMD.

 Usually, this is done by going to settings, personalization and taskbar settings.
 From here there is a setting that says something like 'Replace Command Prompt with PowerShell'.
 If that setting is enabled, you will have to disable it.

+If however, you are using Windows 8 or below and this setting does not apply, feel free to remember you just wasted 5 minutes reading all of that.

 ## Skip this part if you are _not_ using Linux
 This _part_ is for Linux users.